sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 ## Ensure git is installed

-**Windows users**: You can safely skip this git step.
+**Windows users**: You should skip this git step.
 Continue to the next section to ensure Vagrant is installed.

 **Mac or Linux users:** This installation process uses git to download vagrant-spk, so you need git on your computer.
 We'll first check if git is currently installed.